 But skipping breakfast is by far the easiest: you’ve already spent 8 to 10 hours fasting after dinner and during your sleep, what’re 8 more hours gonna do?

 Moreover, when you start eating in the morning, that starts your digestive system and tells your body that you entered an eating window.
 Which could make you more hungry during the day and more prone to snack in the morning.

 When fasting, the most important meal is not breakfast.
 It’s the one when you actually break your fast.

 9. You Should Not Be Eating Small Amounts 5 Times A Day

 That has to be a crazy idea.
 To lose weight, eat all the time.
 It’s like saying to alcoholics they should drink really small amounts of beer 5 or 6 times a day.

-The idea behind that is that when eating really often you won’t ever feel hungry (except you’re really craving food constantly) and it’ll increase your metabolic rate.
+The idea behind that is that when eating really often you won’t ever feel hungry (except you’ll be craving food constantly) and it’ll increase your metabolic rate.

 Your metabolic rate is the number of calories your body can burn within a given time.
 What cultivated this myth (because it’s a big myth) that eating frequently increases metabolic rate is that when you digesting food, it does increase, yes.
 But this only comes from the thermic effect of food.

 So, eating 5 times 500 calories in a day will have exactly the same thermic effect as one 2500 calories meal, since that’s the total amount of food you digest that causes this thermic effect.

 10. Eating Fat Does Not Make You Fat